NEvans85/shuffleboard-soccer/README.md

 The game could be improved in many ways.

-1. The game l;acks any instructions.
+1. The game lacks any instructions.
 These should definitely be added.
 1. Collisions around corners can be inaccurate, this could be addressed with conditional logic.
 2. Player accounts and network play could be implemented to provide a competitive community.
 3. An AI could be developed to provide a single player experience.